Randle Barker

-Brigadier General Randle Barnett Barker, (19 June 1870 – 24 March 1918) was a British Army officer who was killed at Gueudecourt, France, while in command of the 99th Brigade.
+Brigadier-General Randle Barnett Barker, (19 June 1870 – 24 March 1918) was a British Army officer who was killed at Gueudecourt, France, while in command of the 99th Brigade.
+Barker served in the Militia between 1889 and 1906 and was recalled to service during the First World War.
+Initially assigned to command a prisoner of war camp, he requested a more active post and was appointed to the 22nd (Service) Battalion, Royal Fusiliers (Kensington).
+Barker led the battalion when it was deployed to the Western Front in 1915 and the following year was appointed to the Distinguished Service Order (DSO) for bravery in the Battle of Delville Wood.
+He received a bar to his DSO for actions at the 1917 Battle of Arleux and afterwards was promoted to the temporary rank of brigadier general and given command of the 3rd Brigade.
+Barker was in command of the 99th Brigade at the time of the 1918 German spring offensive, during which he was killed by a shell explosion.

 Family

 Randle Barnett Barker was born on 19 June 1870, at Blackheath (then in Kent), the son of Major John Barnett Barker, formerly of the Northumberland Fusiliers.
 (Note: Barnett-Barker is hyphenated in some sources, and his men knew him as 'B.B.' but army lists and the Sedbergh School memorial refer to him as R.B.
 Barker.)
 He attended Sedbergh School.

-Military career
+Early military career

 Barker was commissioned into the Militia as a second lieutenant in the 3rd (Royal Denbigh and Flint Militia) Battalion, Royal Welsh Fusiliers on 26 January 1889, and was promoted to lieutenant on 29 March 1890.
 He then obtained a regular commission as a lieutenant in the Royal Welsh Fusiliers on 17 January 1891.
 On 1 October 1898 he became adjutant of the regiment's 1st Volunteer Battalion based at Wrexham and he was promoted to Captain on 19 July 1899.
 He retired on 5 May 1906 but as a Reserve officer he served as brigade major of the Cheshire Brigade of the Volunteers (Territorial Force from 1908) for five years from 1 June 1906.